-The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on December 17, 2010 at 3:00 p.m. the landlord served the tenant with the Notice of Direct Request Proceeding by registered mail.
-Under the Act a mailed item is deemed to be received in five days.
+The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on December 17, 2010 at 3:00 p.m. the landlord served the tenant with the Notice of Direct Request Proceeding by posting it on the door.
+Under the Act a posted item is deemed to be received in three days.